enzymesnaer/Suven-Elearning/elearning/readme.md

 ## suvenelearning.sql
 sql dump file from the mysql database that can be used to create the tble structure

-## login.php
-demo login page which gives login/register page depending on the cookies set on browser

 ## appconstants.php
 contains all the constant related to application